Kamahl19/react-starter/README.md

 - [CI/CD](https://github.com/features/actions) - Github Actions to run integration tests on each PR & Master branch
 - [source-map-explorer](https://github.com/danvk/source-map-explorer) - analyze and debug space usage through source maps

+You can read more about what's included and why here [DOCS.md](./DOCS.md).

 ## Getting Started

 Just clone the repo with `git clone https://github.com/Kamahl19/react-starter.git` or click on "Use this template" button above.